nk1433/trade-dashboard/README.md

 28. [ Bug ] - Order details is always static upon the scroll.
 29. [ Bug ] - Scripts page
     1. Track not working on first go.
-    2. Inconsistency for some scripts ie: SEQUENT.
+    2. Inconsistency for some scripts ie: SEQUENT, HPL.